-The Operate screen displays the count or mass measurement.
-It is determined by the Measure setting.
 The Operate screen displays the sample status, date and time, battery status, sample data, location, temperature, and relative humidity.
-Figure 4 and Figure 5 show the Mass and Count screens.
+Figure 4 shows the Operate screen.
 Four size channels are displayed.
 Rotate the dial to display additional sizes and the location.